nolostra/chat-application/README.md

 To start the development server, run:

 bash
-Copy code
-npm run dev
-# or

 yarn dev
-# or
-pnpm dev
-# or
-bun dev

 Open http://localhost:3000 in your browser to view the chat application.

 🌟 Features